-If you’ve ever fussed with heat lamps, cold drafts, warm days risking overheating, and tiny baby chicks in a brooder, you know how frustrating the brooding process can be – and finding a hen to adopt your chicks and do the temperature regulation for you becomes a tempting idea.
+If you’ve ever fussed with heat lamps, cold drafts, warm days risking overheating, and tiny baby chicks in a brooder, you know how frustrating the brooding process can be.
+Finding a hen to adopt your chicks and do the temperature regulation for you becomes a tempting idea.

 When one of my hens became broody about 10 days before my hatchery order of Cornish Crosses was ready to pick up, I was ready to take on this adventure!
 I moved my hen to a new nest in a brooder and let her settle for 48 hours before I picked up my chicks.
 (I’m lucky to have a hatchery nearby!)